mapbox/asset-tracking/README.md

 ### AWS Account

+You will need an AWS account in order to deploy the infrastructure via Pulumi.
+If you do not have one, please read the [Getting Started with AWS](https://aws.amazon.com/getting-started/).

-For more details on how to get your AWS credentials and set them for use with Pulumi, [read their setup instructions](https://www.pulumi.com/docs/reference/clouds/aws/setup/).
+Once you have an account, you can get more details on how to get your AWS credentials and set them for use with Pulumi by [reading their setup instructions](https://www.pulumi.com/docs/reference/clouds/aws/setup/).

-If you do not have an AWS profile configured, set the following environment variables in your terminal:
+You do not need to have `aws-cli` installed, but it can help with [setting up your AWS profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html).
+Installation instructions for `aws-cli` can be found in [its AWS documentation](https://docs.aws.amazon.com/cli/index.html).

+If you do not want to set up a terminal profile, or if you wish to set your credentials manually you can do so via your terminal.

 ```bash
 export AWS_ACCESS_KEY_ID={my-aws-access-key}